 Step Three - If the grievance is not resolved in Step Two and the grievant or the accused desires to pursue the grievance, the grievant or the accused must submit the "Formal Student Grievance Report" to the Dean of Student Life and Athletics within five (5) College working days of either the grievant's or accused's acceptance of the certified mail receipt of the "Formal Grievance Disposition" rendered by the Grievance Committee in Step Two.
-The Dean of Student Life and Athletics shall review the grievance and shall issue a written decision to support or not support the grievance within five (5) College working days of the submission of the grievance with the Dean of Student Life and Athletics and shall file the same in the Human Resources Office.
-The Human Resources Office shall provide copies of the Dean of Student Life and Athletic's written decision to the grievant and the accused by certified mail, return receipt requested, within three (3) College working days of the Dean of Student Life and Athletics filing his/her decision in the Human Resources Office.
-The Human Resources Office shall also provide a copy of the disposition to the Student Leadership President.
-Decisions rendered by the Dean of Student Life and Athletics are final within the College.
+The Dean of Student Life and Athletics shall review the grievance and shall issue a written decision to support or not support the within the College.

+Human Resources Office. permitted.
+Retribution or Retaliation grievance within five (5) College working days of the submission of the grievance with the Dean of